What is Pay Transparency?

 Boards are also putting pressure on executives to be more transparent and asking more questions about workplace equity metrics.
 This is due to a combination of factors, including increased shareholder proposals on pay equity, an urgent talent agenda, and growing regulatory requirements around the globe.

 Regulatory requirements around pay transparency are no longer as simple as posting salary ranges or reporting on pay data.
-The European Union’s passage of the EU Equal Pay and Transparency Directive is ushering in a new standard in pay transparency, demanding unprecedented openness around pay and career progression.
+The European Union’s passage of the EU Pay Transparency Directive is ushering in a new standard in pay transparency, demanding unprecedented openness around pay and career progression.

 Pay transparency and pay explainability